fedora-infra/maubot-pretix-invite/CONTRIBUTING.md

 ### Testing

 In an environment with all the dependencies installed, run `python3 -m unittest` to run the (minimal) unit tests

+### Pretix

+#### Getting Credentials

+There are a couple paths for getting credentials:
+1. [Generate a token at the team level](https://docs.pretix.eu/en/latest/api/tokenauth.html#obtaining-an-api-token) - this requires admin access to the team and probably some special manual editing of the pretix token file to get the bot to accept it (as this is not yet a supported usecase)
+2. (the one this bot uses) - Get a token [via an oauth grant](https://docs.pretix.eu/en/latest/api/oauth.html)